mosets/docs/configuration.md

  ### Max. number of assignable secondary categories
  This config lets you limit the maximum number of categories which a listing can be assigned to.

+ ### Max. number of listings per user
+ Set the maximum number of listings a user can have in the directory.
+This includes all published, unpublished and unapproved listings.
+When your users reached a limit, they will not be able to submit additional listing.
+Setting this to `0`, will disable the limit.

  ### Display listings in root
  Set whether to display listings in Index page.
 Setting this to `No` will not show any listings in Index page.